 The average employee tenure continues to move steadily down.
 The median number of years that employed people stay in a role in the USA is down to 4.2 years in January 2016, from 4.6 years in January 2012.

-That might not seem like a lot, but it is a change of 9.5% in only 2 years.
-The current employment trends indicate more temporary work assignmants, and increased transience in the workforce overall.
-The USA stats are typical for many western countries in an increasingly globalized world.
+That might not seem like a lot, but it's a change of 9.5% in only two years.
+The current employment trends indicate more temporary work assignments and increased transience in the workforce overall.
+The USA stats stats are typical for many western countries in an increasingly globalised world.

-Do you remember having to choose whether to get a job, or stay on in education and go to college?
-The decision was probably fairly easy at 16 years old, but perhaps a bit harder at 18?
+Do you remember having to choose whether to get a job or stay on in education and go to college?
+The decision was probably relatively easy at 16 years old, but perhaps a bit harder at 18?

-It was certainly an either/or scenario, and it was one that had very real implications.
-You knew that it would be difficult to get back into the educational system later in life… Or that 3-4 years staying in education could be wasted as well, if the path you followed didn’t require a degree.
+It was undoubtedly an either/or scenario, and it was one that had substantial implications.
+You knew that it would be difficult to get back into the educational system later in life.
+Or that 3-4 years staying in education could be wasted as well if the path you followed didn't require a degree.

-The educational choices were huge decisions, meaning that years could be wasted, or you could embark on the wrong career.
+The educational choices were huge decisions, meaning that years could get wasted, or you could embark on the wrong career.

-Now, because of the fact that we stay in jobs for shorter periods of time, and that it is quite acceptable to an employer for us to change careers throughout our life, educational decisions are less career threatening.
+Now, we stay in jobs for shorter periods of time.
+It's quite acceptable to an employer for us to change careers throughout our life; educational decisions are less career-threatening.

-In fact, the smartest and most successful people of the future are likely to continue their education throughout their lives.
-If we look at an average daily schedule, where life’s career losers will be spending time watching reality TV, the winners will be spending the same amount of time studying online.
+The smartest and most successful people of the future are likely to continue their education throughout their lives.
+If we look at a daily activity schedule, career losers might be spending time watching reality TV.
+The winners will be spending the same time studying online.

-Just as we all have the same amount of time in the day (24hrs), and the same choices (vegetables vs cake, gym vs game console), we have the same opportunity to expand our knowledge and skills.
+We all have the same amount of time in the day (24hrs).
+The same food choices (vegetables vs cake, gym vs game console).
+We have an equal opportunity to expand our knowledge and skills.

 Embrace the future